Oak Ridge Workers File Asbestos Lawsuit

 The lawsuit is seeking unspecified compensation for pain and suffering, increased risk of cancer and other diseases.
 The lawyer for the plaintiffs claims that they have suffered from medical problems due to the exposures at the Oak Ridge site.

 If you or a loved one has developed an occupational disease, you may be entitled to compensation.
-Contact Greg Coleman Law to discuss your legal options.
-The attorneys and staff have the knowledge and experience to handle workplace injury claims.
+Contact Greg Coleman Law to discuss your legal options with an experienced abestos exposure attorney in Knoxville.
+Our attorneys and staff have the knowledge and experience to handle workplace injury claims.